Joey Tribbiani: Appearance in other seasons

 Joey is characterized as a simple-minded but good-natured womanizer who loves food.
 He particularly loves meatball sub sandwiches.
-When asked if he would give up sex or food he had trouble deciding and kept blurting out sex or food, eventually yelling "I want girls on bread!".
+When asked if he would give up sex or food, he has trouble deciding and keeps blurting out sex or food, eventually yelling "I want girls on bread!".
 In "The One with the Ride Along", he appears to be saving Ross from a putative gunshot, when it was actually his meatball sandwich that he was trying to save; it just happened to be next to Ross.
 He also loves the "Joey Special" – two pizzas.
 His greed when it comes to food is also shown in the episode "The One with the Birth Mother" where he refuses to call Sarah the next day.
 When Phoebe asks why, Joey explains how Sarah broke his golden commandment on their date – not to share food.
-Phoebe's shocked, to say the least, but Rachel admits to her how this is who Joey is.
+Phoebe is shocked, to say the least, but Rachel admits to her how this is who Joey is.
 Nonetheless, Phoebe makes Joey go out with Sarah again, making him order extra fries should the need arise.
 Joey does so, but Sarah really wants to dig in his seafood platter, making him drop his plate to the floor in the process.
 He exclaims, "Joey doesn't share food", which she seems to understand.
 However, things change course when Joey wants to nibble at her chocolate torte.
 As he wouldn't share his food with her, she reciprocates and warns him not to touch any of her desserts while she wanders off to take a call.
 When she arrives, her dessert is pretty much gone; Joey, with chocolate torte all over his face, is at peace with himself, and admits that he's "not even sorry!".
 In "The One with the Cheap Wedding Dress," Ross implies that Joey eats a date's food without her permission regularly.

-Joey is something of an Idiot Savant in general, but capable of good ideas when the situation arises; this is alluded to in the episode "The One Where Ross Dates a Student", when Chandler, referring to Joey, says "A hot girl's at stake and suddenly he's Rain Man" when Joey suggested Ross work out who among his students called him the 'hottie of the paleontology department' by comparing the handwriting of the note to the handwriting in the class essays.
-In another example, Joey made up an anecdote referred to as the "Europe story" or the "magic story"; apparently, anyone who hears it will immediately want to have sex with the teller.
+Joey is something of an Idiot Savant in general, but capable of good ideas when the situation arises.
+This is alluded to in the episode "The One Where Ross Dates a Student", when Chandler, referring to Joey, says "A hot girl's at stake and suddenly he's Rain Man" when Joey suggests Ross work out who among his students called him the 'hottie of the paleontology department' by comparing the handwriting of the note to the handwriting in the class essays.
+In another example, Joey makes up an anecdote referred to as the "Europe story" or the "magic story"; apparently, anyone who hears it will immediately want to have sex with the teller.
 This is proven to be effective when Rachel successfully uses the story on Ross.